simonsobs/socs/docs/agents/wiregrid_actuator.rst

  - release(): Release the agent to receive the functions if it is locked in the software (Change a STOP flag in Actuator class to False)
  - reconnect(): Reconnect to the actuator controller

+In the test mode, you can choose the moving distance [mm] and speed rate.
+The parameter details are here:
+ - distance: Actuator moving distance [mm] (default: 10)
+ - speedrate: Actuator speed rate [0.0, 1.0] (default: 0.1)

 Hardware Configurations